Quadeatschool/QjavaProject/qfirstjava/README.md

 -----------------------------------

 {Provide a description of the software that you wrote to demonstrate the Java language.}
+My program creates skills that are depended on previous skills being completed in order new ones to be unlocked.

 My purpose in writing this soft ware is to gain an understanding of the java programming language.